punyaputt/trafficCam/README.md

 # trafficCam
-This project develop locally, will be uploaded very sonn, ithin 21/1/2023
+This project develop locally, will be uploaded very soon, within 21/1/2023